Norzuiso/learninGo/README.md

 # learninGo
-I'm learning Go, so i want to have my advance here
+I'm learning Go, so i want to have my advance here... and some stuff